 Field meetings are required prior to starting public improvements

 Field Meetings: Once the Project Coordination Meeting has been completed, the DEV permit along with necessary traffic control plans is approved and paid for and a site disturbance permit has been issued and has had an initial passing inspection, the Municipal General Contractor must request a Subsurface Field Meeting before utility inspections can be scheduled on the DEV permit.
-And then the Contractor/Developer can request a Surface Field Meeting once utilities are complete and the proper reports (concrete and asphalt mix designs, compaction reports, final pavement design and traffic materials) have been submitted and approved.
-These reports and requests must be emailed to firstname.lastname@example.org at least 5 business days prior to these meetings being scheduled.
+The Contractor/Developer can request a Surface Field Meeting once utilities are installed and the proper reports (concrete and asphalt mix designs, compaction reports, final pavement design and traffic materials) have been submitted and approved.
+These reports and submittals must be emailed to firstname.lastname@example.org as soon as possible so they can be routed and reviewed.
+Once all required reports and submittals have been approved you can request your field meeting at least 5 business days prior to this meeting being scheduled.

 - Subsurface Field Meeting (Utilities): Upon payment of the (DEV) permit and above requirements and prior to any utility inspections being scheduled, the Municipal General Contractor shall request within 5 business days of the meeting, a Subsurface Field Meeting through email@example.com This meeting will cover protocols for the construction of subsurface infrastructure.
-The Permit Coordinator will choose one of the available time slots on the Project Coordination/Field Meetings Calendar (Thursday mornings each week 8:00am - 9:00am, 9:30am - 10:30am, or 11:00am - 12:00pm).
+The Engineering Coordinator will choose one of the three available time slots on the Project Coordination/Field Meetings Calendar (Thursday mornings each week 8:00am - 9:00am, 9:30am - 10:30am, or 11:00am - 12:00pm) and email out the invite to all interested parties.

 - Additional Information -